-NAREE's 54th Annual Real Estate Journalism Conference has it all under one roof.
+NAREE’s 2020 Miami conference has it all under one roof.

 Miami 2020 Conference registration is open now.
 Please follow the steps below that apply to you -- Register by April 15 to receive the discounted conference registration fee.
 Reserve your hotel room now to be sure the special NAREE rate is available:

 1. Join or pay your 2020 dues (if you haven't already - does not apply to speakers or regional media covering the conference.).
 Click on the Join/Renew Tab or Join NAREE – CLICK HERE

 2. After your 2020 dues are paid, Download the 2020 Miami Conference Registration Form – CLICK HERE Please fill out the form and email it to email@example.com.
 Please read NAREE's Policy on the Conference Code of Conduct immediately following these steps.
 (Applies to all. – Speakers must fill out the registration form, but do not have pay registration fees if they are not attending the full conference.)

-You must reserve your hotel room at the Kimpton Epic -- using the link above on a personal computer -- by Friday May 29 to get the $169 Industry Associate rate.
-Those who register for the NAREE Conference after May 29 also may not have their names published in the Miami Conference Program book in the Conference Pre-registrant section.
-Some after hour conference hour may fill up fast, first come first served.
+You must reserve your hotel room at the Kimpton Epic -- using the link above on a personal computer -- by Monday May 15 to get the $169 Industry Associate rate.
+Those who register for the NAREE Conference after May 11 also may not be able to have their names published in the Miami Conference Program book in the Conference Pre-registrant section.
+Some after hour conference activities may fill up fast, so it's first come first served.
 You can cancel hotel up to 72 hours prior to arrival so reserve your hotel now.

-4. Journalists only: Please complete the NAREE conference registration form and email your NAREE conference registration form to firstname.lastname@example.org You can make your own hotel reservations using the link for the journalists only rate click here -- $149 Media Rate no later than Friday, May 29, 2019.
+4. Journalists only: Please complete the NAREE conference registration form and email your NAREE conference registration form to firstname.lastname@example.org You can make your own hotel reservations using the link for the journalists only rate click here -- $149 Media Rate no later than Monday, May 15, 2020.
 Every journalist must register with NAREE first to receive this rate.
 This block is VERY limited and will fill up fast.
 First come, first served. if the rate is not available through this link, call NAREE Executive Director mary Doyle-Kimball at 561-391-1983 to see if she can get the rate for you.
 All hotel reservations may be called up to 72 hours prior to arrival.

 5. Journalism Fellows: NAREE will make your hotel reservations for you.
-Email your fellowship application to NAREE email@example.com by May 1.
+Email your fellowship application from naree.org/fellowship to NAREE email@example.com by May 1.

 Remember on-site NAREE conference registration is only available on a space available basis.
 Call or text: 561-391-1983 before you make plans to make sure registration is still available.